2019 - Paul Weech (MPP ’81)

 Bev Godwin (MPP ’82) served as director of the Federal Citizen Information Center (FCIC) at the U.S. General Services Administration, an organization that provides government information to the public where, when, and how the public wants it -- via the premiere U.S. government website USA.gov, social media, email, web chat, phone (1-800-FED-INFO), and print publications.
 Prior to this, Godwin held two positions at The White House in the areas of social media and reinventing government during the Obama and Clinton Administrations.
 Bev earned her undergraduate degree in political science from Colombia University and her master’s in public policy from the University of Michigan.
 Godwin speaks extensively throughout the world on electronic and open government, improving government services, and using social media to reach people where they are.

 The Alumni Board oversees the nomination and selection process.
-A volunteer committee of 3-5 Alumni Board members is charged with overseeing the nomination and selection process for the Staebler Award.
+A volunteer committee of Alumni Board members is charged with overseeing the nomination and selection process for the Staebler Award.
 A Ford School staff member will also participate in committee discussions.
-With administrative assistance from staff, the committee will email the alumni body with a call for nominations, review all nominations, and present a recommended recipient to the board for vote.
+With administrative assistance from staff, the committee will e-mail the alumni body with a call for nominations, review all nominations, and present a recommended recipient to the board.
 The board-recommended nominee will be presented to the Ford School dean for review and approval.
 The 2022 committee members include: